Why Families Often Choose Home Care

 One of the biggest challenges in home care is having different carers every day.
 Each new person has to learn everything from scratch, which can be exhausting for you and confusing for your loved one.

 Consistency allows carers to build familiarity with your loved one.
 They’ll understand their unspoken needs, such as for example, how much milk to add to their tea, how they want their pillows laid, where they like to sit.
 It becomes a bond between the carer and your loved one.
-They also get to know in detail their:

-⦁ personalities
+- personalities

-⦁ communication styles
+- communication styles

 This is the foundation of person-centred care, a key principle in UK adult social care.
-My mother’s experience varied greatly depending on who arrived.
-Some days she had multiple carers in a single day, each unfamiliar with her needs.
-This inconsistency made it difficult to maintain a consistent standard of care, and the home care quality standards, varied from one carer to the next.
+My mother’s experience has varied greatly depending on who arrived.
+Some days she had multiple carers in the same day, each unfamiliar with her needs and routines.

 Ask directly: “Will we have the same carers each time?”